Nolelle/RAGChat/README.md

 The FirstRespondersChatbot is designed to assist first responders by providing quick and accurate information about emergency procedures, protocols, and best practices.
 The system uses a combination of:

 1. **Fine-tuned Language Model**: Models available include:
-   - Flan-T5 model fine-tuned on first responder documentation
-   - Phi-3 Mini model for improved quality and efficiency
+   - **TinyLlama 1.1B**: Our primary model optimized for fast inference ("tinyllama-1.1b-first-responder-fast")
-   - **New**: Llama 3.1 1B model for state-of-the-art performance
+   - **Llama 3.1 1B**: Option for state-of-the-art performance
-   - TinyLlama 1.1B model optimized for fast inference ("tinyllama-1.1b-first-responder-fast")
+   - Flan-T5 model: Legacy support for older deployments
 2. **Retrieval-Augmented Generation (RAG)**: Enhances responses by retrieving relevant information from a document store
 3. **Hybrid Retrieval**: Combines semantic search with keyword-based retrieval for better results

 ## Current Model Configuration

-The system is currently configured to use the "tinyllama-1.1b-first-responder-fast" model by default.
-This model provides a good balance of response quality and speed, particularly on devices with limited resources.
+The system is now configured to use the "tinyllama-1.1b-first-responder-fast" model exclusively.
+This model provides an excellent balance of response quality and speed, particularly on devices with limited resources.

-## New: Support for Llama 3.1 1B

-The project now supports Meta's Llama 3.1 1B model, which offers several advantages:

-- State-of-the-art performance for a 1B parameter model
-- Excellent performance on Apple Silicon (M4 Pro with 24GB RAM)
-- Enhanced instruction following capabilities
-- Improved context understanding and response generation

-## Previous Update: Transition to Phi-3 Mini

-This project has been upgraded to use Microsoft's Phi-3 Mini model instead of the previous Flan-T5 model.
-This transition provides several benefits:

-- Better response quality for first responder queries
-- More efficient training on Apple Silicon (M4 Pro)
-- Improved memory management through 4-bit quantization
-- Better handling of complex instructions through the Phi-3 architecture

-### Changes Implemented

-1. Switched from sequence-to-sequence to causal language modeling
-2. Implemented QLoRA for parameter-efficient fine-tuning
-3. Adapted prompt formats for Phi-3's chat format
-4. Optimized for Apple Silicon through MPS acceleration
-5. Updated RAG pipeline to work with the new model architecture
+## Recent Optimizations (v1.1.0)

+Several important optimizations have been implemented to improve system performance and reliability:

+1. **Enhanced Memory Management**: Better handling of CUDA memory, with graceful degradation on OOM errors
+2. **Improved Error Handling**: More robust error recovery and informative error messages
+3. **Enhanced File Processing**: Better support for various file formats and encoding detection
+4. **Optimized Prompting**: Refined prompt templates for TinyLlama
+5. **Performance Tracking**: Basic metrics for request processing and system uptime
+6. **Apple Silicon Support**: Improved performance on M-series chips

 ## Features

-- **Document Processing**: Upload and process PDF, TXT, and MD files containing first responder information
+- **Document Processing**: Upload and process PDF, DOCX, TXT, HTML and MD files containing first responder information
 - **Natural Language Queries**: Ask questions in natural language about emergency procedures
 - **Context-Aware Responses**: Get responses that include citations to the source documents
-- **Hardware Optimization**: Support for Apple Silicon (M1/M2/M3), NVIDIA GPUs, and CPU-only environments
+- **Hardware Optimization**: Support for Apple Silicon (M1/M2/M3/M4), NVIDIA GPUs, and CPU-only environments
 - **Multiple Interfaces**:
   - Command-line interface (CLI) for direct interaction
   - REST API server for integration with web applications